Walking in England - Path, Towpath, Trail Hiking Guides mostly for Oxfordshire and Buckinghamshire.

 good place to spot Red Kites is around Stonor Deer Park where in addition you often see hawks and buzzards as well as owls, woodpeckers and other birds.

-for more walking ideas.
+for more walking ideas in England.
 Another of our websites has an extensive series of Walks on the Greek Islands

 which might be of interest and